James Northcote: Writings

 Northcote also sought fame as an author, and his first essays were contributions to the Artist, edited by Prince Hoare.
-In 1813 he embodied his recollections of his old master in a Life of Reynolds.
+In 1813 he embodied his recollections of his old master in a biography Memoirs of Sir Joshua Reynolds.
 His Fables—the first series published in 1828, the second posthumously in 1833—were illustrated with woodcuts by Harvey from Northcote's own designs.
 In the production of his Life of Titian, his last work, which appeared in 1830, he was assisted by William Hazlitt, who previously, in 1826, had given to the public in the New Monthly Magazine his recollections of Northcote's pungent and cynical "conversations", causing some problems for the painter and his friends.